Optimal multiple change-point detection for high-dimensional data: Introduction

-Let us now turn to the {\bf Detection} property.
-Since arbitrarily small change-points are allowed in our analysis, it is acknowledged that not all change-points are detectable.
-As a consequence, we consider a subset $\cK^* \subset \{1,\dots,K\}$ of change-point indices that correspond to \emph{significant} change-points.
-Obviously, the significance of a particular change-point is relative to the change-point problem of consideration - data distribution, nature of change-points.
-As a primary example, we define the suitable notion of energy and significance of a change-point in the multivariate change-points setting studied in the next subsection.
-The second guarantee we aim for is to {\bf Detect} all significant change-points.
-A change-point $\tau_k$ is said to be detected if there is at least one change-point estimated in the interval $\left[ \tau_{k} - \frac{\tau_{k} - \tau_{{k}-1}}{2},\tau_{k} + \frac{\tau_{k+1} - \tau_{{k}}}{2} \right]$.
+Let us now formalize the objective of detecting the change-points.
+In this work, we consider as in \cite{verzelenoptimal_change_point} realistic settings where some change-points are so close or their heights are so small that they are impossible to detect.
+As a consequence, we can only hope to detect the subset of \emph{significant} change-points.
+In what follows, we define a subset $\cK^* \subset [K]$ of change-point indices that correspond to \emph{significant} change-points.
+Obviously, the significance of a particular change-point is relative to the problem under consideration - data distribution, nature of change-points - and the definition is problem dependent.
+As an example, we define in the next subsection the suitable notion of energy and significance of a change-point in the mean multivariate change-point setting.
+In Section~\ref{sec:othermodels}, we formalize this notion for covariance and univariate nonparametric change-point problems.
+In light of this discussion, the second guarantee we aim for is to {\bf detect} all significant change-points.
+A change-point $\tau_k$ is said to be detected if there is at least one estimated change-point $\hat{\tau}_l$ in the interval $\left[ \tau_{k} - (\tau_{k} - \tau_{{k}-1})/{2},\tau_{k} + (\tau_{k+1} - \tau_{{k}})/2 \right]$.
+Equivalently, this means that at least one of the estimated change-points is closer to $\tau_k$ than to any other true change-point.

+Aside from ({\bf NoSp}) and ({\bf detect}) properties, one may additionally aim at localizing the change-points as well as possible -- see the discussions in~\cite{wang2018optimal}.
+Given a specific change-point $\tau_k$ detected by an estimator $\widehat{\tau}$, its localization error $d_{H,1}(\widehat{\tau},\tau_k)$ is defined by

+which is the smallest distance between $\tau_k$ and one of the estimated change-points.
+While this work mainly focused on the detection problem, we shall also provide localization bounds along the way.

-\paragraph{A generic roadmap for change-point detection}
+\subsubsection{A generic roadmap for change-point detection.}